secretlounge/www/content/rules/pol.md

 {{% ruleify %}}
 You will not discuss topics which are not political in nature.
 This includes trolling, flaming, NSFW imagery and porn of which belong in /b/.
+-
+Contrary to global rule 10, trolling is permitted.
 {{% /ruleify %}}